 This section outlines the procedures for installation or replacement of optional accessories.
-The Kymera spectrograph series has been designed so that installation and exchanging of accessories is as easy as possible.
+The Kymera 193i has been designed so that installation and exchanging of accessories is as easy as possible.

-- Grating Turret (Section 3.4.1) - Filter wheel (Section 3.4.2) and filter replacement (Section 3.4.3) - Shutter (Section 3.4.4) - Motorised slit (input & output) (Section 3.4.5)
+- Grating Turret (Section 3.4.1). - Filter wheel (Section 3.4.2) and filter replacement (Section 3.4.3). - Shutter (Section 3.4.4). - Motorised slit (input & output) (Section 3.4.5).

-3.4.1 Grating Turret Replacement and xPressIDTM
+3.4.1 Grating Turret Replacement and xPressID

 Grating turrets can easily be interchanged by end-users.
 Settings for up to 3 turrets can be stored.
-Each turret comes with xPressIDTM, a pre-programmed RFID (Radio-frequency identification) chip which means there is no need to re-run calibration if a grating turret has been used and configured previously.
+Each turret comes with xPressIDTM - a pre-programmed RFID (Radio-frequency identification) chip which means there is no need to rerun calibration if a grating turret has been used and configured previously.
 If a fourth turret is installed, an option to overwrite settings for a previous turret is displayed in Solis.

-The procedure for replacing the XPressIDTM Grating turret found in the Kymera series is outlined below:
+The procedure for replacing the Grating turret is outlined below: